husseinkaraki/Liatrio-Exercise-Infrastructure-Terraform/README.md

 # Project Description

 The Terraform / Terragrunt infrastructure used by the Liatrio Exercise project to deploy a cloud environment in AWS.
+The pipeline behavior defaults to applying changes to `prod` but the terraform and pipeline can easily be modified to support multiple environments.

 ## Development